Kyant0/Tag/README.md

 # Tag

-You can get read edit the metadata from a audio file with this library.
+You can read and edit the metadata from a audio file with this library.

 The library is based on [the forked version](https://github.com/Kyant0/taglib) of [TagLib](https://taglib.org/).